polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 Metaclasses help the language evolve (`__init_subclass__`, `__class_getitem__`).

-Metaclass is for those making frameworks, like SQLAlchemy or Pydantic.
+Metaclass is for making frameworks, like SQLAlchemy or Pydantic.

-If you're wondering if you need to use metaclasses, you definitely don't need to ;-)

-Those who need them know exactly why they need them.
+---

+> [Metaclasses] are deeper magic than 99% of users should ever worry about.
+If you wonder whether you need them, you don’t (the people who actually need them know with certainty that they need them, and don’t need an explanation about why).

+  — Tim Peters, inventor of the timsort algorithm and prolific Python contributor

+Note:

+So why study them?

+It's important to understand how they work when you bump into them.

 ---